Remarks on Rational Points of Universal Curves: Two-step nilpotent Lie algebras associated to Universal ( -punctured) Curves

 and

 Note that our definition of $\d_{g,n}$ slightly differs from Hain's in \cite[\S 10]{hain2}.
-We make this definition due to a key role of the $\Sp(H)$ trivial representation $\Ql(1)$, dropping the representation $V_{[2+2]}(-1)$\footnote{The representation $V_{[2+2]}(-1)$ will play an important role in the case of $g=2$ and the moduli of hyperelliptic curves. } in this paper.
+We make this definition due to a key role of the $\Sp(H)$ trivial representation $\Ql(1)$, dropping the representation $V_{[2+2]}(-1)$ in this paper.
 We have the following description of $\d_{g,n}$ and $\d_{\cC_{g,n}}$:

 We observe that the open immersion $\M_{g,n+1/k}\to\cC_{g,n/k}$ induces a $\GSp(H)$-equivariant graded Lie algebra surjection $\d_{g,n+1}\to\d_{\cC_{g,n}}$ that makes the diagram

 commutes, where the left and right vertical maps are $\GSp(H)$-equivariant Lie algebra surjections induced by $\pi^o$ and $\pi$, respectively.
 Denote the projection $\d_{g,n+1}\to\d_{g,n}$ and $\d_{\cC_{g,n}}\to\d_{g,n}$ by $\gamma_n^o$ and $\gamma_n$, respectively.
 The $\GSp(H)$-module structures of $\d_{\cC_{g,n}}$ and $\d_{g,n}$ together with the bracket computation $[~,~]:\Lambda^2\Gr^W_{-1}\d_{g,n}\to \Gr^W_{-2}\d_{g,n}$ (\cite[Prop.~9.13]{hain2}) give us \begin{proposition}[{\cite[Prop.~10.8]{hain2}}] With notations as above, if $g\geq 4$, there are exactly $n$ $\GSp(H)$-equivariant Lie algebra sections of $\gamma_n$ given on $\Gr^W_{-1}$ by